 When it comes to the British colonial period, it codified the Muslim personal law through enacted the shariat application act of 1937.
 This act has a main objective to ensure that in India Muslims follow the Islamic laws in personal matters rather than the local customs.

 After the Independence Indian constitution guaranteed the right to religious freedom under the fundamental rights.
 It also allows different communities to be covered by their personal laws.
-Article 44 of the Indian Constitution of India but was comprised within the constitution as a directive principle which is not enforceable and nowadays it is a debatable topic.
+Article 44 of the Indian Constitution of India but was composed within the constitution as a directive principle which is not enforceable and nowadays it is a debatable topic.